dragonflyoss/community/CONTRIBUTING.md

 To be honest, we regard every user of Dragonfly as a very kind contributor.
 After experiencing Dragonfly, you may have some feedback for the project.
 Then feel free to open an issue via [NEW ISSUE](https://github.com/dragonflyoss/Dragonfly/issues/new).

 Since we collaborate project Dragonfly in a distributed way, we appreciate **WELL-WRITTEN**, **DETAILED**, **EXPLICIT** issue reports.
 To make the communication more efficient, we wish everyone could search if your issue is an existing one in the searching list.
-If you find it existing, please add your details in comments under the existing issue instead of opening a brand new one.
+If you find it existing, please add your details in comments under the existing issue instead of opening a brand-new one.

 To make the issue details as standard as possible, we setup an [ISSUE TEMPLATE](./.github/ISSUE_TEMPLATE) for issue reporters.
 You can find three kinds of issue templates there: question, bug report and feature request.
-Please **BE SURE** to follow the instructions to fill fields in template.
+Please **BE SURE** to follow the instructions to fill fields in the template.

 There are lot of cases when you could open an issue: